 School conservation is also marked by another major issue, that of air quality in buildings, a problem due to a chronic maintenance deficit in public infrastructure.
 "On the other hand, it should be remembered that the building maintenance deficit is not exclusive to schools.
 "However, the issue of the state of the premises remains a major problem that is widely criticized by parents and the media.
 At the same time, the actors of heritage conservation are concerned: "It is quite expected that parents will be concerned about the quality of air and water in the school their child attends on a daily basis.
 But the reflex of tearing everything down to stop the problem must not take over.
 Rather, it is necessary to develop a culture of regular maintenance of our public buildings. »

-This question of maintenance, which is dear to Héritage Montréal - see in particular our resolution 2020-03 - is indeed inescapable.
-It's true that the structures and values of Quebec society have changed over the last century; it's also true that the places of learning that were once built are no longer perfectly adapted to our vision of education.
-But does this mean we should be aiming for renovations with no regard for heritage?
+This issue of maintenance, which is dear to Héritage Montréal see in particular our resolution 2020-03 —is indeed unavoidable.
+Admittedly, the structures and values of Quebec society have changed over the last century; admittedly, the places of learning that were once built are no longer perfectly suited to our vision of education.
+But does that mean we should aim for renovations without regard for heritage?
 Or worse, demolition?
-The question arose in the early 2010s, in the wake of what might be called a school heritage crisis, when two heritage schools were demolished - École Baril, in Hochelaga-Maisonneuve, and École Saint-Gérard, in Villeray/Saint-Michel.
+The question arose in the early 2010s, in the wake of what could be called a school heritage crisis, when two heritage schools were demolished—Baril School in Hochelaga-Maisonneuve and Saint-Gérard School in Villeray/Saint-Michel.

 Despite our sincere considerations for the health and quality of life of citizens and especially students, it seems to me that it is nevertheless essential and even necessary to consider and preserve the already existing one, especially in the context of the climate crisis we are currently experiencing.
 In order to do so, it seems to me necessary to develop new reflexes when it comes to built heritage: first of all, it is necessary to get to know it better and to get informed.
 It is still necessary to understand the uses for which these places were designed and to identify the changes that have contributed to the fragility of these places over time.
 In this regard, it would be relevant to better understand the construction methods and the fine work of the artisans.
 Finally, we must integrate the reflection and even the need to preserve the built heritage in the restoration, rehabilitation or requalification process, and this, upstream of the projects.
 There will always be demolitions, when necessary, but it might be possible in this way to better preserve and even celebrate the places and skills that are the foundation of our society.